Other Tracking Technologies

-Certain pages on our Site may contain “web beacons” (also known as Internet tags, pixel tags and clear GIFs).
-These web beacons allow third parties to obtain information such as the IP address of the computer that downloaded the page on which the beacon appears, the URL of the page on which the beacon appears, the time the page containing the beacon was viewed, the type of browser used to view the page, and the information in cookies set by the third party.
+Certain pages on our Site may contain other Tracking Technologies such as Internet tags, pixel tags, and clear GIFs.
+These Tracking Technologies allow third parties to obtain information such as the IP address of the computer that downloaded the page on which the Tracking Technologies appear, the URL of the page on which the Tracking Technologies appear, the time the page containing the Tracking Technologies was viewed, the type of browser used to view the page, and the information collected and stored in cookies set by the third party.

 You can stop cookies from being downloaded on your computer by selecting the appropriate settings on your browser.
 Most browsers will tell you how to stop accepting new cookies, how to be notified when you receive a new cookie, and how to disable existing cookies.

 Examples:On Microsoft Internet Explorer this can be done by selecting Tools menu> Internet Options> Privacy> Settings;